marcosgz/esse/README.md

 $ esse generate index <IndexName> <*doc_type>
 ```

 List of types are optional.
-If not specified, the index will be created with definition on Index level with the `"__default__"` as type.
+If not specified, the index will be created with definition on Index level with the `"default"` as type.
 Example:

 ```bash
 $ bundle exec esse generate index GeosIndex                                                                                                                                        [ruby-2.6.9p207]